kassambara/ggpubr/README.md

 [ggplot2, by Hadley Wickham,](https://ggplot2.tidyverse.org/) is an
 excellent and flexible package for elegant data visualization in R.
-However the default generated plots requires some formatting before we can send them for publication.
+However the default generated plots require some formatting before we can send them for publication.
 Furthermore, to customize a ggplot, the syntax is opaque and this raises the level of difficulty for researchers with no advanced R programming skills.

-The 'ggpubr' package provides some easy-to-use functions for creating and customizing 'ggplot2'- based publication ready plots.
+The 'ggpubr' package provides some easy-to-use functions for creating and customizing 'ggplot2'-based publication ready plots.

 Find out more at <https://rpkgs.datanovia.com/ggpubr/>.